bedapub/space-microbe/README.md

 **Step 5 - Prepare input data**

-All input data, ie `BAM` files, must be located in local directories, specified by an input file, the so called _"file list"_.
+All input data, i.e. the possorted_genome_bam.bam `BAM` files from the spaceranger count "outs"  output folder, must be located in local directories, specified by an input file, the so called _"file list"_.
-The _"file list"_ is a tab-delimited text file and contains two columns: the first column denotes a sample alias (no white space, slash, etc. allowed) and the second column contains the paths to the corresponding `BAM` files.
+The _"file list"_ is a tab-delimited text file and contains two columns: the first column denotes a sample alias (no white space, slash, etc. allowed) and the second column contains the realpaths to the corresponding `BAM` files.

-Then, Snakemake will read this "file list" and process the `BAM` files according to the workflow protocol.
+Snakemake will read this "file list" and process the `BAM` files according to the workflow protocol.

-Example file
+Example file_list.txt
 ```
 sampleA    /path/to/sampleA/possorted_genome_bam.bam
 sampleB    /path/to/sampleB/possorted_genome_bam.bam